 What is a Cervical Discectomy and Fusion?

-The surgeon will remove the damaged disc causing your symptoms and place a bone graft or implant between your neck bones, or vertebrae.
+The surgeon will remove the damaged disc causing your symptoms and place a bone graft between your neck bones, or vertebrae.

 Who should have a Cervical Discectomy and Fusion?